 A Colorful Pallet

 There’s next to no effort required to pull off this design.
 An old used pallet, a few coats of paint, and place where you please.
 When turned on their side like this, a shelf of sorts is created where you can plant flowers and other things.

-This is innovation at it’s finest.
-This picture shows the planters actually built in to the fence, but you could easily have it separate.
-And how easy is it?
+This is innovation at its finest.
+This picture shows the planters actually built into the fence, but you could easily have it separate.
+How easy is it?
 Well, if you can flip over a cinder block then you’re covered.

 This is a really cool idea for two reasons.
 One, they’re nice and narrow so they can fit along any space, even a small apartment balcony.
 And two, my favorite, is that you can literally create a fence with these.
 Join them together and line your backyard with them.
 Talk about multi-use!

 If you look closely, this idea is so basic and super easy to recreate.
 It’s merely four long boards used as sides and connected with narrow slats to create “baskets” to use as planters.
 It’s genius and looks fabulous.

 How awesome is this idea?
 So unique and a really great way to add some character to your backyard.
 You’d simply construct a few letters from wood, creating them with a hollow, then fill with soil and moss to keep everything vertical, and flowers.